GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/removing-the-cart-and-shopping-bag-from-your-feeds.md

-## Steps to Remove the Cart and Shopping Bag from Your Feeds
+## Removing the Cart and Shopping Bag from Your Feeds

 1. Go to the **Design** tab and click **Product Card**.
    ![image](https://github.com/user-attachments/assets/d27ee69f-fb84-4d29-b057-4a3082166d22)